What is AIRE?

 As mentioned above, registering with AIRE is a requirement for Italian citizens living abroad and there are penalties for failure to do so.

-However, registration is also important because it gives access to several key consular services and is a prerequisite to be able to exercise important rights, including:
+However, registration is also important because it gives access to several key consular services and is a prerequisite for exercising important citizen rights, including:

-• Voting by mail in Italian general elections and referendums, and voting to elect Italian members of the European Parliament (the next European Parliament election is scheduled to take place in early June 2024).
+- Voting by mail in Italian general elections and referendums, and voting to elect Italian members of the European Parliament

-• Applying for a new passport (or the renewal of an existing one), travel documents, and vital records and certificates
+- Applying for the issuance of a new passport (or the renewal of an existing one), emergency travel documents, vital records and certificates

 How can I register?

-To register with AIRE, you’ll need to submit a signed application form and the required documentation to the consulate that covers the jurisdiction where you live.
-In most cases, you’ll be able to do at least part of the process through the Italian Foreign Ministry’s FastIt online portal.
+To register with AIRE, you’ll need to submit a signed application form and the required documentation (this usually includes a copy of your passport and proof of address) with the consulate that covers the jurisdiction where you live.

 Registering with AIRE is free of charge and the effective date of registration corresponds to when the relevant comune in Italy receives your personal data from the Italian consulate.